DataMigrators/cpd-docs.mettleci.io/source-markdown/test-specification-format.md

 Some source stages can be configured with multiple output links so each input in your test specification's `given` property array is uniqely identified using a combination of the stage and link names to eliminate ambiguity.
 The array also contains a `path` property to identify the test data CSV file containing the test data that is to be injected on each incoming link.

+Note that not every stage in a job must be provided with test data.
+You can easily craft a test specification which [uses test data for only a subset of flow stages](selective-stubbing.md).

 ### Sparse Lookup sources <a href="sparse-lookup-sources"></a>

 When an input source is used with a Sparse Lookup stage then rather than using the stage property to specify the input you will use the `sparseLookup` property.